lixinlong1998/CoSfM/README.md

 #  Tutorial

-After installation, please check the documentation to get the configuration and parameter settings
+After installation, please check the tutorial in code.zip to get the specific configurations and steps for given example dataset.
+Alternaltively, you can check the online tutortial to get the general steps for your own datasets.

 #  License
 Please note the licenses of COLMAP if you choose to use it